jewel/clearskies/protocol/core.md

 the user the progress of communicating this to the tracker, switching to "ready" once it has been communicated.

+This dialog should also present a choice of access levels, when applicable.

 If the user chooses the "Custom Password" button, the access code text field should be replaced with username and password fields.